Skip to content

 Follow this with the `killall SystemUIServer` command to apply the changes.
 You can replace ‘jpg’ with ‘tiff’, ‘pdf’, or ‘gif’ as needed.
 While PNG is generally recommended for screen captures due to its lossless nature, knowing how to switch formats can be useful for specific projects.

 The default naming convention (‘Screen Shot [Date] at [Time].png’) is generally clear.
-However, some users prefer to rename files immediately for easier identification. macOS doesn’t offer a direct built-in way to change this naming convention via a simple command, but third-party tools can often handle this, or you can batch rename files on your desktop after capturing.
+However, some users prefer to rename files immediately for easier identification.
+MacOS doesn’t offer a direct built-in way to change this naming convention via a simple command, but third-party tools can often handle this, or you can batch rename files on your desktop after capturing.

 Copying Screenshots Directly to the Clipboard